|

 Visa/MasterCard.

 3939 Jacksonville Highway, Medford, OR.
 Phone: 773-8031.
-Open
+Open:

-9 am to 6 pm, daily.
+their last reported hours were 9 am to 6 pm, daily.
 Weekend activities include a pumpkin

 shooting gallery, carving demonstrations, face painting and pony